vetux/xng/BUILDING.md

 - Create and configure the android <code>user-config-toolchain.cmake</code> file in the [platforms/android/](platforms/android) directory.
 - Enable / Disable the desired drivers [cmake/drivers.cmake](cmake/drivers.cmake)
-- Create and configure the <code>user-config-project.cmake</code> files for each ABI inside the [platforms/android/toolchains/](platforms/android/toolchains) folder to point to your driver dependency include and link directories for the ABI.
+- Create and configure the <code>user-config-project.cmake</code> files inside the folder for each ABI inside the [platforms/android/](platforms/android) directory to point to your driver dependency include and link directories for the ABI.
+- Build the build-android-* cmake target/s

+# Windows Cross Compile - MinGW

+- Enable / Disable the desired drivers [cmake/drivers.cmake](cmake/drivers.cmake)
+- Create and configure the <code>user-config-project.cmake</code> files inside the folder for each ABI inside the [platforms/mingw/](platforms/mingw) directory to point to your driver dependency include and link directories for the ABI, and optionally configure a base path for the mingw installation.
-- Build the build-android* cmake target/s
+- Build the build-mingw-* cmake target/s

 # Notes